douglas444/aco-2dhp/README.md

 ## How to run

-After compiling it, you can run the aco-2dhp executable by executing the following command from the root of the project.
+After compiling it, you can run the aco-2dhp binary by executing the following command from the root of the project.
 ```
 ./aco-2dhp input sequence8
 ```